elVazquez222/lotto-app/README.md

 - request data filtered for PowerBall ✔️
   - setup proxy if neccesary ✔️
   - maybe avoid multiple api calls
-    - use localStorage or vuex store as cache
+    - use localStorage or vuex store as cache (check Apollo)
-- display powerball data in PowerBall component
+- display powerball data in PowerBall component ✔️
-- write unit tests for services
+- write unit tests for services ✔️
-  - maybe e2e tests too
-- make things pretty
+- make things pretty ✔️(close enough)
-- manually check responsiveness on different devices ("cou can skip browsertests")
+- manually check responsiveness on different devices ("cou can skip browsertests")✔️
   - use lambdatest or deploy

-- lorem ipsum content for landingpage and poweball page
+- lorem ipsum content for landingpage and poweball page✔️
+- load chunks from ep ✔️

 # 🚧 not yet happy with 🚧